iotaledger/iota-wiki/docs/learn/chrysalis/core-concepts/binary-transaction-layout.md

 Traditionally, some distributed ledger technologies (DLTs) used trinary data formats.
 The decision was based on the fact that trinary logic systems can theoretically store and process information more efficiently than binary systems.
-However, in practice, the digital world is built upon binary logic, which has led to certain challenges with trinary data structures, such as transaction payloads.
+However, in practice, the digital world is built upon binary logic, leading to trinary data structure challenges, such as transaction payloads.

 Binary transaction payloads, on the other hand, align more closely with conventional technology standards, offering several benefits over their trinary counterparts.